 - 2 tablespoons heavy or light cream, for brushing the crust

-Preheat oven to 400°.
+Instructions:Preheat oven to 400°.
 Unwrap larger disk of Double-Crust Pastry Dough.
-Roll out and fit into a deep-dish 9-inch pie pan.
+On a well-floured counter, roll out dough to a 1/8-inch thickness and transfer to 9-inch deep-dish pie pan.
 Trim dough 1/2 inch beyond rim of pan and set aside.

 Mix sugar, cornstarch, and salt.
 Add rhubarb, orange zest, and orange juice; toss until well mixed.
 Turn into pastry shell and dot with butter.

-In a medium-size bowl, whisk together flour, sugar, and salt until well combined.
+Instructions:In a medium-size bowl, whisk together flour, sugar, and salt until well combined.